antonio-hus/News-Aggregator/README.md

 The Authentication/ folder contain the authentication related components - login, register and logout - using Tokens (issued by the Django backend).
 The Components/ folder contains the sidebar and disclaimer components.
 The Errors/ folder contain the error screens (currently only 404-NotFound).
 The Profiles/ folder contains the User (here the user can see and update its data) and Publisher Profiles (here the publisher contact information is shown along with a follow option and all its posts).
 The other files are React and Docker Configuration Files.

-4. **Background**
+4. **Background**:
 Uses Celery, with a Redis Broker to queue background tasks.
 Every 6 hours it triggers the tasks in tasks.py to run (only after all apps are loaded) - as defined in the celery.py file.

-5. **Database**
+5. **Database**:
 Uses a Docker Image of PostgreSQL.
 It is only interacted with using the Django ORM.